glautonvieira/the-good-doctor/README.md

 # The Good Doctor - Web scraper to get medical news using puppeteer

-_The quality assurance comes from testing, which makes it possible to check for the presence of non-conformities._

 The aim of this project is to gather information regarding [health news](https://apnews.com/hub/health), centralizing and organizing this data quickly and simply.

 ### Tools